-Great copy begins with solid research.
+Great copy begins with solid keyword research into the relevant search queries.
 It’s really important to give this step the time it deserves.
 Make sure you understand the topic you’re writing about and what areas of the subject people are interested in.
-Here are some tools that can help you do just that.
+Here are some tools that can help you discover the right target keywords.

 1.Answer the Public

 Answer the Public is a great starting point for researching and structuring your website copy.
 The next step is thinking about how you answer these questions.
 Direct and concise is best.
-Think about the featured snippets you’ve seen, and how they quickly and simply answer your search query.
+Think about the featured snippets you’ve seen in Google search results, and how they quickly and simply answer your search query.
 Aim for something like this, it shows that Google is processing the answer and understanding it as a correct answer.

 With Answer the Public there are limits to the number of searches you can do for free, but you’ll get a great starting point with no costs involved.

 2. Google Trends